MatterWindowCovering

 const uint32_t decommissioningTimeout = 5000; // keep the button pressed for 5s, or longer, to decommission

-// Lift limits in centimeters (physical position)
+// Lift limits in centimeters (physical position at open/closed ends)

 // Tilt limits (absolute values for conversion, not physical units)